Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Sweet potatoes: health and nutrition

-Sweet potatoes fit into almost any way of eating, no matter which diet you choose.
-They’re so rich in fiber, vitamins, and minerals that it’s a pity not to eat them.
+Sweet potatoes, a favorite among root vegetables, fit into almost any diet.
+They can be used in a variety of ways, from sweet potato fires to sweet potato pie.
+Sweet potatoes are rich in fiber, vitamins, and minerals that it’s a pity not to eat them.
 Not to mention that they’re so tasty!

-Note: sweet potatoes have oxalates, a substance that binds calcium and other minerals.
+Note: sweet potatoes have oxalates, which bind calcium and other minerals.
 People with kidney stones or who are considered at high risk of developing them should eat only moderate amounts of sweet potatoes.

 Consult your doctor or nutritionist if this causes you concern.